ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Verify that the BPI system has been configured with multiple processing nodes.
 2. Submit a transaction to the BPI system.
-3. Confirm that the transaction is distributed and processed across the multiple processing nodes.
+3. Confirm that the transaction is distributed and processed across multiple processing nodes.
 4. Validate that at least one processing node executed the transaction.

 Passing Criteria: